ataylor89/Math2025/xor/README.md

 Addendum:
 1. The encrypted message is often called the cipher or the ciphertext.
 That's why I name my file cipher.txt when I write the encrypted message to a file.
 This also explains the origin of the word "decipher".
+2. XOR encryption is an example of symmetric key cryptography.
+RSA encryption, which we explore in a separate project, is an example of asymmetric key crytography.